Table of Contents Show

 2. The Best Psychological Thrillers Books

-This list will start with the classics and end with the latest thrillers and cover books, which are both lengthy and brief, so you’ll be able to pick the perfect book for you.
-This will also include a short, spoiler-free summary of the book and its rating on GoodReads.
+This list will start with the classics and end with the latest thrillers and cover books, which are both lengthy and brief, so you can pick the perfect book.
+This will also include a short, spoiler-free summary of the book.

 2.1 Rebecca by Daphne du Maurier (1938)

 This novel is considered an exceptional piece of literature in the psychological thriller and gothic horror genre.
 Some also consider this one of the greatest psychological thrillers of all time.
 One of the things that makes this book so interesting is that we never find our narrator’s name.
 She is the only woman who falls in love with a widower, Maxim de Winter, and makes the reckless decision to marry him.

 On reaching his home, she finds the place haunted by the ghost of his first wife, Rebecca.
 The housekeeper, Mrs. Danvers, still nurses high regard for Rebbeca, leading our heroine to believe that she is inferior to the gorgeous and talented Rebbeca, whose dead body is also eventually discovered.